 Schedule

-The call for bursary applications for a conference will be available when the notification of acceptance for conference papers have been sent out.
-Once the deadline stated in the call has passed the committee will evaluate the proposals received, make the selection, and inform all applicants of the result by providing some feedback.
+The call for bursary applications for a conference will be available when notifications of acceptance for conference papers have been sent out.
+Once the deadline stated in the call has passed, the committee will evaluate the proposals received, make the selection, and inform all applicants of the result by providing some feedback.

 Selection

-Winning applications are chosen by a review panel constituted by the ADHO Standing Committee on Awards, based on the scholarly quality of the applicants’ submissions and the CVs they attach to their bursary applications as well as the committee’s intention to choose applications that represent a diverse applicant pool.
+Winning applications are chosen by a review panel constituted by the ADHO Awards Committee, based on the scholarly quality of the applicants’ submissions and the CVs they attach to their bursary applications, as well as the committee’s intention to choose applications that represent a diverse applicant pool.
 The panel may also request additional documentation to support the application or prove eligibility, when necessary.

 The committee will attempt to recruit a diverse pool of applicants for bursaries to ensure a wide representation across diversity parameters as they are exemplified above.
 In selecting winners, the committee shall keep in mind the desirability of ensuring diversity in opinion, experience and representation.